 If you decide that this is the best option for your needs, use the following steps to get your American Express cash advance:

-- If you have a credit card from American Express, the Cash Advance program allows you to withdraw cash at participating ATMs up to the available cash advance limit on the card account.
-The fee for a cash advance is $5 or 3 percent of the transaction, whichever is greater.
+- The American Express Cash Advance program allows you to withdraw cash at participating ATMs up to the available cash advance limit on the card account.
+The fee for a cash advance can be $5 or 3% of the transaction, whichever is greater.
+But some cards may set the dollar limit at $10 instead.

 Looking at the pros and cons of credit card cash advances